By Rachel Lankester, Mutton Club editor

 Wake up Each Morning Knowing This is the Best Day of Your Life

 The day I met her she was teaching two yoga classes, one at 9 a.m. and the other at 6 p.m.
 She had a dance lesson immediately after the first yoga class.
 And, then in the afternoon, she was taking part in a wine tasting.
-Ah yes, she is also a wine connoisseur.
-She founded the American Wine Society with her late husband in 1967!
+Ah yes, she was also a wine connoisseur.
+She founded the American Wine Society with her husband in 1967!

 Tomorrow Never Comes.
 Don’t Procrastinate!